-Sudden and long-term illness is not something anyone likes to think about, but taking measures to safeguard your income when you are ill is a smart move to make.
-Or so you think.
-But when you cannot work due to illness and your insurer won’t pay out – what do you do then?
-An expert on your side is your best chance of getting the compensation you deserve.
+Sudden and long-term illness is not something anyone likes to think about, but taking measures to safeguard your income when you are ill is essential for you and your family.
+Your employer may have Group Income Protection.
+If the insurer won’t pay, or seeks to terminate your claim, you need to urgently contact experts like ourselves to give you the best chance of securing the income that you urgently need.

-Permanent health insurance (also known as income replacement insurance, income protection insurance, long-term disability insurance or disability income insurance) policies are notoriously complicated; they come with a variety of exclusions and the level of cover differs widely.
-On top of that, PHI claimants are actively targeted by insurers as never before often with surveillance, pro-insurer doctors and other methods.
+Permanent Health Insurance (PHI), which can also be known as Income Replacement insurance, Income Protection Insurance, Long-term Disability Insurance or Disability Income Insurance policies.
+PHI policies are highly complex; they come with a variety of exclusions and the level of cover differs widely.
+In addition, PHI claimants are actively targeted by insurers, often with surveillance, pro-insurer doctors, functional evaluation testing and other methods.

 Our track record includes successes with claims against Unum, Liverpool Victoria, Aviva, Canada Life, Zurich and many other insurers.

 Our personal injury law expertise means that have an understanding of the medical aspects of your claim and excellent links with medical experts in the right disciplines who will be able to help us and you get the right result.